Who Should Apply

 Explore the menu options above for where on the application to declare RHSA as your first or second choice, depending on whether you are applying as a freshman or transfer student.

 *Please note that “first choice” means the major you want the most, and “second choice” means the major you want to be considered for if your first choice is not available.

 Once admitted, matriculated (i.e. formally admitted though the UConn Admissions process) students may select full-time or part-time schedules.
-Individuals may also choose to register as a part-time non-degree (non-matriculated) students.
+Individuals may also choose to register as part-time non-degree (non-matriculated) students.
 Formal admission into the University is not required to enroll in individual RHSA courses.

 The annual cost for attending RHSA is the same as for 4-year students.
 RHSA students are provided with all of the same serves as 4-year students.
 To see the cost of attending UConn, please visit the Bursar’s Office.

 RHSA students may be eligible for reduced tuition through the New England Regional Student Program.
 Students pursuing Animal Science, who are residents of Maine, Rhode Island, or Vermont are eligible; students pursuing Plant Science, who are residents of Maine, New Hampshire, or Rhode Island are eligible; and Urban Forestry and Arboriculture students who are residents of Maine, New Hampshire, Massachusetts, Vermont, or Rhode Island are eligible.
 Get an overview of how the program works by visiting the New England Board of Higher Education website.